 From Cairns, take the Kennedy Highway towards Mareeba (60km).
 Just 3km before Mareeba turn left onto the signposted Tinaroo Creek Road.
 Follow Tinaroo Creek Road for about 3km and then turn left into Cobra Road.
 After 2km of bitumen the road is unsealed for the final 6km.
 This road is steep in places and can be boggy when wet.
 It is unsuitable for caravans and trailers.

-The toilets at the Lower Davies Creek camping area are wheelchair-accessible as is the Clohesy River fig tree boardwalk in Dinden National Park.
+The toilets at the Lower Davies Creek camping area in Davies Creek National Park are wheelchair-accessible.
+The Clohesy River fig tree boardwalk in Dinden National Park is wheelchair-accessible.

 - Stay behind the barriers at Davies Creek Falls and Emerald Creek Falls at all times—deaths have occurred here.

 - Be careful at creek crossings—water levels in the creeks can change rapidly and without warning.